Feeling low or anxious is a normal response when you've lost your job, been made redundant, or you're struggling with debt.

 Mental Health & Money Advice offers information and advice for anyone struggling with money because of mental illness, or whose financial situation is affecting their mental health.

-Most people who experience emotional distress will pick themselves up after a few days or weeks and then feel able to tackle challenges, such as finding a new job.
+Most people who experience emotional distress find that after a few days or weeks they're able to tackle challenges, such as finding a new job.

 See a GP if you're still feeling worried, anxious or low after a few weeks.
-If you think it will help, the GP can advise you about psychological therapy services in your area.
+If you think it will help, the GP can advise you about talking therapy services in your area.